Learn a bit about the fascinating current exhibits in our main exposition hall!

 Shadow of a Drought

-The photo essay, Shadow of a Drought, is the featured exhibit in our special exhibition room for January.
+The photo essay Shadow of a Drought was a featured exhibit in our special exhibition room in January 2016.
 It explores the severe drought that impacted much of the Caribbean in 2015, with an emphasis on the changes that took place in St. Martin's wetlands.